-The Bank is aware of reputation and customer satisfaction.
-It has set up Customer Experience Management (CX) who will work closely with CIMB Thai Care Centre and other customers' contact points to efficiently handle client complaints and queries made via the Bank's contact channels e.g. online channel (via Facebook), branches, etc. CX will act as an independent centralised complaint management unit to ensure that all customer complaints are handled objectively by relevant subject matter experts in a timely and fair manner.
+The Bank is aware of reputation risk and importance of customer satisfaction.
+It has set up Customer Experience Management (CX) to work closely with CIMB Thai Care Center and other customers' contact points to efficiently govern handling of customers' complaints and queries.
+The Customer Complaint Handling Policy has been established to set out the standard framework and mechanism for dealing with customers' complaints in accordance with local regulatory requirements and CIMB Group standards.
+Under the policy, CX is also designated to act as an independent centralised complaint management unit to ensure that all complaints are handled objectively by relevant subject matter experts in a fair and timely manner.